 Mike has many years of valuable experience in the literacy world, having written several award-winning children’s books, teaching in schools in South Australia and New York City schools as well as spending time as a Literacy Curriculum Officer for the South Australian Education Department.

-On episode 20 of The Teacher’s Tool Kit for Literacy, he delved into many of his popular picture books with literacy experts Phil and Sharon Callen, and explained some of the key innovative techniques that have enthralled students in the classroom, especially during Read Alouds.
+On episode 20 of The Teacher’s Tool Kit for Literacy, he delved into many of his popular picture books with literacy expert Sharon Callen, and explained some of the key innovative techniques that have enthralled students in the classroom, especially during Read Alouds.